Gabko890/CaladanOS/README.md

 # CaladanOS

 ## Description
-CaladanOS is simple os writen in C99
+CaladanOS is simple os writen in C;

+Currently supporting:
+  simple memory management (map, kmalloc...);
+  runtime ramfs from cpio archive;
+  simple shell (part of kernel) to interact with ramfs;

 ## How to Run
 ### Downlaod git repository